aspect-build/rules_lint/docs/mypy.md

 ### Reporting

 Unlike most linters hosted in rules_lint, mypy produces only error semantics.
-That means that typecheck violations will input_depsets in failed build actions, rather than a report of warnings which can be handled in various ways.
+That means that typecheck violations will result in failed build actions, rather than a report of warnings which can be handled in various ways.
 See https://github.com/aspect-build/rules_lint/blob/main/docs/linting.md